LanceLRQ/deer-executor/README.md

     // It should't compile first, and will output compile error when running.
     // So you can use it to check if VM output a compile error IsCompileError(remsg string) bool

+    // Is it a realtime compiler?
+    IsRealTime() bool

+    // Is code compiled?
+    IsReady() bool

     /**
      ** Private Methods